Global well-posedness for a nonlocal Gross-Pitaevskii equation with non-zero condition at infinity: Local existence

 with is constant for all $t\in(-T_{\min},T_{\max})$.
 Noticing that

 we conclude that the energy is conserved.

 However, the continuous dependence on the initial data in $H^1(\R^N)$ is not obvious, because the distance \eqref{dist} does not involve derivatives.
 Therefore we give the complete proof of this point.
+Here we will omit the dependence on $W$ and $\phi$ {in the generic constant} $C$, since it plays no role in the analysis of continuous dependence.
 Let $w_{0,n},w_0\in H^1(\R^N)$ be such that